slimphp/Slim/docs/views-custom.markdown

 # Custom Views [views-custom] #

 A custom view is a subclass of `Slim_View` that implements a public `render()` method.
-When the custom view’s render method is invoked, it is passed the desired template pathname (relative to the app's "templates.path" setting) as its one and only argument.
+When the custom view's render method is invoked, it is passed the desired template pathname (relative to the app's "templates.path" setting) as its one and only argument.

     class CustomView extends Slim_View {
         public function render( $template ) {